rasberry/Parfait/README.md

 `dotnet run -p src -- -d "d:\temp\par2" "."`

 ## TODO
+* add a repair option
 * Add a summary with counts of the operations performed
 * add a quiet flag to suppress the summary
+* updated readme for .net version